ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 * **Runtime Reflection for C++** – Introspect and manipulate objects dynamically, just like in Java or .NET, but in modern C++.

-* **Single Source of Truth** – All metadata lives in one immutable `rtl::CxxMirror<>`, giving plugins and tools a consistent, thread-safe, duplication-free, and deterministic view of reflection data.
+* **Single Source of Truth** – All metadata lives in one immutable `rtl::CxxMirror<N>`, giving plugins and tools a consistent, thread-safe, duplication-free, and deterministic view of reflection data.

 * **Non-Intrusive & Macro-Free** – Register reflection data externally with a clean builder pattern; no macros, no base classes, no global registries.